Electrical Engineering Technology (AE)

 - Credit Requirements: 64

-- The ability to function effectively as a member of a technical team
+- Function effectively as a member of a technical team

-- The ability to apply written, oral, and graphical communication in both technical and non-technical environments and to identify and use appropriate technical literature
+- Apply written, oral, and graphical communication in both technical and non-technical environments and identify and use appropriate technical literature

-- An understanding of the need for and ability to engage in self-directed continuing professional development
+- Understand the need for and engage in self-directed continuing professional development

-- An understanding of and a commitment to address professional and ethical responsibilities including a respect for diversity
+- Understand and commit to addressing professional and ethical responsibilities, including a respect for diversity

-- A commitment to quality, timeliness, and continuous improvement
+- Commit to quality, timeliness, and continuous improvement

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.